noefp/easy_gdb/README.md

 ### Cartoons

-If expression cartoons are enabled we should provide a JSON file to set up each cartoon image, the samples associated to them, and their dimenssions and coordinates.
+If expression cartoons are enabled we should provide a JSON file to set up each cartoon image, the samples associated with them, and their dimensions and coordinates.
 Cartoon images should be placed at `egdb_images/expr/cartoons/` inside your `egdb_files` folder, which usually correspond to your project customization folder and it could have been renamed before (see Customize file paths).

 A simple way to create the cartoons is to generate a whole picture using one layer for each tissue.
-Then each image should be generated with transparent background and including only the current tissue colored in white (the code will be replce white by the expression color for each sample).
+Then, each image should be generated with a transparent background and including only the current tissue colored in white (the code will replace white by the expression color for each sample).
 Exporting one image file for each sample, all with the same dimensions.
 That way, when all cartoon images are overlapped they will form the whole picture.
-Drawings in the separate images should not overlapp, and black color should be use for drawing borders, captions arrows or other elements than the actual expression tissue.
+Drawings in the separate images should not overlap, and black color should be used for drawing borders, captions, arrows or other elements than the actual expression tissue.

 ```